zean-wen/py-bottom-up-attention/README.md

 The original [bottom-up-attetion](https://github.com/peteanderson80/bottom-up-attention) is implemented based on [Caffe](https://github.com/BVLC/caffe), which is not easy to install and is inconsistent with the training code in PyTorch.
 Our project thus transfers the weights and models to [detectron2](https://github.com/facebookresearch/detectron2) that could be few-line installed and has PyTorch front-end.

 The features extracted from this repo is compatible with LXMERT code and pre-trained models [here](https://github.com/airsplay/lxmert).
+Results have been locally verified.

 ## Installation